Tez01/Image-Blur-Detection/README.md

 # Image-Blur-Detection
-This is a kersa implementation of Image-Blur-Detection using deep learning
+This is a keras implementation of Image-Blur-Detection using deep learning